coset-io/baby-plonk/README.md

 The browser will popup and launch jupyter lab.
 You can start to explore!

 #### 3.3 Run with Graphical Interface
 We've added a graphical interface for easier interaction with the Baby Plonk system.
+The interface is built using **Tkinter**, Python's standard GUI library.
 To use it:

+1. **Run the interface**
-`streamlit run main_ui.py`
+   `python3 main_ui.py`

-This will launch a web-based interface where you can:
+2. **Features**
+   - **Circuit Visualization**
+     - View a graphical representation of the arithmetic circuit
-- Generate and verify proofs interactively
+     - Inspect wire connections and gate operations
-- Visualize the polynomial commitments
+     - Highlight the flow of values through the circuit
+   - **Interactive Proof Generation**
-- Step through the prover and verifier rounds
+     - Step through each round of the Plonk protocol
+     - See polynomial commitments and evaluations in real-time
+   - **Verification Process**
+     - Watch the verification steps unfold
+     - Get immediate feedback on proof validity
+   - **Example Exploration**
-- Explore example programs with live feedback
+     - Load pre-built example circuits
+     - Modify constraints and witness values
+     - Observe changes in the circuit and proof

+3. **Requirements**
+   - Tkinter is included with Python's standard library, so no additional installation is required.

 ### Compiler
 #### Program